 Clients and Servers

 Clusters might be either a Client Cluster or a Server Cluster.
-While a Server is stateful and holds Attributes, Events and Commands, a Client is stateless and its responsibility is to initiate Interactions with a remote Server Cluster, thus performing
+While a Server is stateful and holds Attributes, Events and Commands, a Client is stateless and its responsibility is to initiate Interactions with a remote Server Cluster, thus performing:

-- reads and writes its remote Attributes
+- reads from and writes to its remote Attributes.

-- reads of its remote Events
+- reads of its remote Events.

 - invocation of its remote Commands.